jdreaver/rust-os/README.md

 - Consider storing task context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>.
 This makes it easier to manipulate during setup.
 - Pre-process DWARF info to use for stack traces so we don't need to keep frame pointers around (we currently have `-C force-frame-pointers=yes`)
   - Do something like Linux's ORC <https://blogs.oracle.com/linux/post/unwinding-stack-frame-pointers-and-orc>
+- Driver model:
+  - Make a proper device and driver model like Linux.
+Then we can more easily populate sysfs, the PCI setup code can be less ad hoc (and more focused), mounting should be easier, etc.
+  - Research kobject and sysfs
+  - Linux has a simple match function on each driver on a bus.
+To find the right driver for a device, the bus iterates over all registered drivers and calls match, and matches to the first driver that returns 1.
 - VirtIO improvements:
   - Create a physically contiguous heap, or slab allocator, or something for virtio buffer requests so we don't waste an entire page per tiny allocation.
     - Ensure we are still satisfying any alignment requirements for buffers.
 Read the spec!